GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $6,000 , .33 lb.
 Thrown Blade
 The finest crafted throwing knife you have seen in your life.
 While stuck in a foe, the wielder may use their reaction *to call a bolt of lightning just like the spell Call Lightning*.
 If the user has Warrior Mastery with thrown blades, they always treat their attacks as being in optimal range.

+**Thunder's Whisper** (*unique*)
+$6,000 , 9 lb.
+Pike
+This pike seems to reaonate with an eerie almost silent voice.
+The reach extends out 6 yards (meaning the penalty is applied to attacks within 13.5 feet).
+When pressing attack, *it can inflict a Sonic attack as well*.
+If name is known, *sonic attacks against the use have disadvantage*.

 **Torch Of Dulzorn**
 $1,000 , 4 lb.